sharetribe/flex-docs/src/docs/tutorials/02-getting-started-with-flex-cli/index.md

 email templates.

 For this tutorial you should have basic knowledge of command-line and how to run basic commands.
-If you haven't read [how transaction processes work in Flex](/background/transaction-process/), it's a good idea to do that before starting this tutorial.

 Now, let's get started!